BelGarrido/cpp_module02/ex02/README.md

 ## 9. One-Sentence Summary

 The copy constructor creates a new object from another object, while the copy assignment operator copies data into an already existing object.

+## STATIC vs. NON-STATIC member functions

+A member function should be static if it does not need a particular object of the class to work.

+**Non-static (regular) member functions:**

+* Operate on a specific object (this)

+* Can access non-static members of that object

+**Static member functions:**

+* Belong to the class itself, not any object

+* Cannot use this

+* Can only access static members or what’s passed in as arguments